Wedding Songs and Playlists

 I’ve explained in other blog posts about the science of playing wedding songs, which might sound ridiculous to many but hear me out.
 At the average wedding there is a vast range of ages, music tastes and even nationalities/cultures (especially at weddings in London!).
-Because of this no matter what genre of music is being played at any one time there’ll almost certainly be at least one person in the audience that doesn’t like it.
-It’s generally best to attempt to keep the majority happy and sometimes not possible to keep the minority happy (which I’ll go into more detail later).
+Because of this no matter what genre of music is being played at any one time, there’ll be at least one person in the audience that doesn’t like it.
+It’s best to keep the majority happy and sometimes not possible to keep the minority happy (which I’ll go into more detail later).
 So because of this it’s not a good idea to play too many songs from any one genre or era.

 Clearing the floor

 Playing a genre too long can clear the floor and transitioning into the wrong era or genre can also clear the floor.
-Clearing the floor isn’t necessarily a problem and I’m confident enough that I can get everyone back on to the dance floor, but if it happens too often the audience begin to lose confidence in the DJ and then it becomes a huge problem, because once that happens even if the DJ plays a great track some audiences just will not dance and it can really dampen the atmosphere.
+Clearing the floor isn’t necessarily a problem and I’m confident enough that I can get everyone back on to the dance floor, but if it happens too often, the audience lose confidence in the DJ and then it becomes a huge problem, because once that happens even if the DJ plays a great track some audiences just will not dance and it can really dampen the atmosphere.

-An inexperienced DJ can sometimes panic at clearing the dance floor and this can make things worse while someone more experienced knows it’s just part of the night and generally nothing to worry about and at times it can be welcomed!
-At clubs t’s not rare for the manager to encourage the DJ to occasionally clear the floor so that everyone goes to the bar and spends some money and at a wedding it can show the DJ is not being lazy and maybe trying to be a little creative.
+An inexperienced DJ can sometimes panic at clearing the dance floor and this can make things worse while someone more experienced knows it’s just part of the night and nothing to worry about and it can be welcomed!
+At clubs it’s not rare for the manager to encourage the DJ to occasionally clear the floor so that everyone goes to the bar and spends some money and at a wedding it can show the DJ is not being lazy and maybe trying to be a little creative.
 What i mean by that is that it can be very easy to just play the huge popular tracks that always get everyone dancing but this can become both boring and predictable.
 Whereas finding a track that many of the audience like, but haven’t heard for many years can produce a phenomenal reaction on the dance floor and literally have people running onto the dance floor screaming!!
 BUT playing such a track is a risk and it isn’t guaranteed to work.
-Occasionally in my head I might be pretty sure that the crowd all know the track I’m about to play and were into it, but then… nothing, no reaction…. because when it comes down to it, that is what the whole night is about and what DJing is about… the DJ all night long has to second guess the crowd and by a combination of experience, intuition and guessing decide what to play next from the beginning through to the very end of the night.
-At most events this is done instinctively and is a pleasure, but every now and then it can be a chore!
+Occasionally in my head I might be sure that the crowd all know the track I’m about to play and were into it, but then… nothing, no reaction…. because when it comes down to it, that is what the whole night is about and what DJing is about… the DJ all night long has to second guess the crowd and by a combination of experience, intuition and guessing decide what to play next from the beginning through to the very end of the night.
+At most events this is done instinctively and is a pleasure, but now and then it can be a chore!

 Keeping the minority happy

 The answer to these questions is often far from black and white and the decision again comes down to instinct.
-For me it will purely be based on
+For me it will purely be based on.

 A. Will the bride and groom like this?